reidashwill/haiku-generator/README.md

-all three input fields contain strings verify only letters/punctuation in input feilds verify five syllables in first input field verify 7 syllables in second input field verify 5 syllables in third input field return if haiku meets requirements
+all three input fields contain strings verify only letters/punctuation in input feilds check syllables in an indvidual word. split input sentences to extract individual indecies check syllables for multiple words. verify input 1 is 5 syllables verify input 2 is 7 syllables verify input 3 is 5 syllables if rules are met return true display output of true/false statement to user

 ## Setup/Installation Requirements